kongware/scriptum/README.md

 tupMap(toUC) (new Tuple(1, true, "foo")); // [1, true, "FOO"]
 numMap(inc) (1); // type error
 ```
 `mapAnno` expects a function `a => b` and an unary type constructor `f<a>` to produce an `f<b>`.
-The array type constructor satisfies the latter, because it requires a single type parameter to construct a value `[a]`.
+The array type constructor satisfies the latter, because it requires a single type parameter to construct `[a]` values.
 Functions and 3-tuples on the other hand expect more than one type parameter to construct values of type `a => b` and `[a, b, c]` respectively.
 This still works, because functions are only mappable in their result type `b` and 3-tuples only in their last field `c`.

-Numbers, however, are not mappable, because their type constructor takes no arguments.
+Numbers, however, are not mappable, because their type constructor takes no arguments at all.
 It is a nullary constructor or type constant.
 Hence the type error.

 ## Higher-rank Generics